-Baby's development at 33 weeks pregnant
+What happens at 33 weeks pregnant?

 The size of your baby at 33 weeks could resemble a butternut squash, in size (rather than features).
 They will have swallowed a lot of your amniotic fluid by this point.
 In the early stages, this is mainly just yellowy and watery fluid that your body produces to help protect and cushion baby.
 But as baby’s kidneys start working (as early as week 14) they will learn to urinate, so at this stage of pregnancy most of the amniotic fluid will be made up of urine.
 Don’t worry, it’s fine.
 This means their intestines will gradually fill with meconium, a thick, greenish or blackish substance made from secretions and waste from ingested amniotic liquid.
 Don’t be alarmed when your baby’s first poo is all black and sticky, it’s totally normal.